in top 5%

 Well, it would be a huge scandal if they didn’t, right?
 Journalists would be writing about the lack of adequate preparation available at ‘second-tier colleges’.
 Employers would be complaining about the dearth of strong applicants from anywhere other than the top schools.
 Students and parents would be extraordinarily unhappy at the money wasted on an education that didn’t prepare them for the jobs their lucky peers who attended colleges with better-known names were getting.
 Transfer applications would be through the roof, with students who had a phenomenal first year at a less selective school trying once more to get into one with bigger name recognition.

 Everyone would be talking about this, and there would be a movement to correct the situation.
 But that’s not happening.
 Why?
-Because schools that are a bit less selective are very capable of taking those who barely missed getting in somewhere else and giving them an education that prepares them for a successful and happy career.
+Because schools that are a bit less selective are very capable of taking those who barely missed getting in somewhere else and giving them an education that prepares them well for a successful and happy career.

 They should be looking for schools that meet their individualized criteria and putting together a list based on the proverbial ‘best fit’, not on a one-size-fits-all overall rankings score or fear of not meeting the expectations of family or friends.